John Stewart, 1st Earl of Lennox

-John Stewart, 1st Earl of Lennox (before 1430 – 8 July/11 September 1495) was known as Lord Darnley and later as the Earl of Lennox.
+John Stewart, 1st Earl of Lennox (before 1430 – 8 July/11 September 1495) was a Scottish earl.
+He was known as Lord Darnley and later as the Earl of Lennox.

 Family

 Stewart was the son of Catherine Seton and Alan Stewart of Darnley, a direct descendant of Alexander Stewart, 4th High Steward of Scotland.
 His paternal grandmother was the daughter and co-heiress of Donnchadh, Earl of Lennox.
 Through his mother he was also a descendant of Thomas Randolph, 1st Earl of Moray, nephew of King Robert I of Scotland.
 Through his son Matthew Stewart, 2nd Earl of Lennox, Stewart was the great-great-great-grandfather of Henry Stuart, Lord Darnley, husband of his first cousin Mary, Queen of Scots and father of James VI, King of Scotland, who became James I, King of England.
 Stewart's descendants have held the English throne ever since James I, as well as the royal houses of several European monarchies.